PV-Tutorials/2025_pvlib_UNM/_sources/README.md

 * **Tutorials Appendices**: More tutorials on a variety of fun topics

-## What you will need for the tutorial during the live session (June 9th)
+## What you will need for the tutorial during the live session (February 10 and 12, 2025)

 During this tutorials, we hope you get to play with the code.
 A laptop is ideal, but we have had students doing them through their phones or tablets, or joining in with a peer.
 You will NOT have to install anything on your computer if you don't want, as we will be running the tutorial in Google Collab.
 However, you WILL need to be logged-in to a google account to run the tutorials online.